Reserve Officers' Training Corps (ROTC)

 JWU students enrolled at the Providence Campus may participate in the Army ROTC program at Providence College, subject to eligibility requirements.

-For information regarding when and how JWU credit may be obtained for such courses, contact Student Academic & Financial Services.
+For information regarding when and how JWU credit may be obtained for such courses, contact Student Academic Services.

-The Patriot Battalion, headquartered at Providence College, serves Johnson & Wales University, Brown University, Bryant College, the Community College of Rhode Island, Rhode Island College and UMass Dartmouth.
+The Patriot Battalion, headquartered at Providence College, serves Johnson & Wales University, Brown University, Bryant College, the Community College of Rhode Island, Rhode Island College and University of Massachusetts at Dartmouth.

 Scholarship opportunities are available through this program.

 The U.S. Army Officers' Training Program (ROTC) teaches teamwork, leadership and responsibility through a curriculum that includes the following Military Science courses:

 MIL 101 - Leadership and Personal Development with Lab